Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 - Saturday's total is 3.9 points lower than the two team's combined 44.4 points per game average.

-- The 43.2 points per game these two squads have surrendered to opponents this season are 2.7 more than the 40.5 total in this contest.
+- The 43.2 points per game these two squads have allowed their opponents to score this season are 2.7 more than the 40.5 over/under in this contest.

+- The Hawkeyes and their opponents have scored an average of 44.7 points per game in 2021, 4.2 more than Saturday's total.

+- In 2021, games involving the Wildcats have averaged a total of 47.5 points, 7.0 more than the set over/under in this contest.

 Iowa Stats and Trends